About us

 Coordinators

-Dr. Gisèle Bonne – Sorbonne Université, INSERM, France
+Prof. Dr. Gisèle Bonne – Sorbonne Université, INSERM, France

-Dr. Andrew Landstrom – Duke University School of Medicine, USA
+Prof. Dr. Andrew Landstrom – Duke University School of Medicine, USA

-Principal Members and Institutions
+Principal Members

-Dr. Haiyuan Yu – Cornell University, USA
+Prof. Dr. Jan Lammerding – Cornell University, USA

-Dr. Jan Lammerding – Cornell University, USA
+Prof. Dr. Haiyuan Yu – Cornell University, USA

-Dr. Mark Mercola – Stanford University, USA
+Prof. Dr. Mark Mercola – Stanford University, USA

 Dr. Ioannis Karakikes – Stanford University, USA